ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

     1) Changing the name of a property in the existing schema.
     2) Removing a property from the existing schema.
     3) A property that previously allowed free text is now changed to a possible list of allowed enums.
-    4) If an existing enum is removed from a property.
+    4) Removing an enum from an existing property.

 * Most of the cases described above are examples where existing objects could potentially fail the validation under the new schema version.
 Hence, an additional step of adding an upgrade script is required.
 This will ensure that all the existing objects will be upgraded (changed) such that they will be valid under the new schema version.